-French EU commission nominee loses vote and is out
+French EU nominee loses vote and is out

 De Lange referred to an ongoing French investigation into Goulard's alleged misuse of EU funds in her time as an MEP, which saw her step down as French defence minister back in 2017.

-But the death blow to the French liberal candidate came after an EPP nominee (from Hungary) had also fallen by the wayside and after Macron had earlier killed an EPP man's chances of becoming commission president.
+The death blow to the French liberal candidate came after the EP had earlier rejected an EPP nominee (from Hungary) and after Macron had, earlier this year, blocked an EPP man from becoming commission president.

-An EPP tweet, which accidentally showed one of the group's internal messages online, reinforced the idea of a revenge plot.
+A stray EPP tweet, which accidentally showed one of the group's internal messages online, reinforced the idea that her rejection was political revenge.

 "Guys, we are going to kill her in the vote later but do not say a ... [sic] until then", the EPP tweet said on Thursday.

-The Elysee alluded to the plot in a statement, saying Goulard's rejection was due to "political game-playing directed at the entire European Commission".
+The Elysee alluded to the gaffe in a statement, saying Goulard's rejection was due to "political game-playing directed at the entire European Commission".

+France wanted to keep her portfolio - a sizeable one containing the single market, defence, and culture - it added.

-But Goulard herself said only that she "took note of the decision" and thanked those MEPs who had voted in favour of her.
+Goulard herself said only that she "took note of the decision" and thanked those MEPs who had voted for her.

-The decision came after MEPs had called in the French candidate for a second hearing in Brussels earlier the same day.
+The axe fell after MEPs had called in the French candidate for a second hearing in Brussels earlier the same day.

-The EU funds investigation aside, Goulard's previous €13,000 per month consultancy job for a US think tank had also raised doubt on her integrity in an initial hearing.
+The EU funds investigation aside, Goulard's previous €13,000 per month consultancy job for a US think tank had also raised doubt on her integrity in her initial hearing on Monday.

-And Francois-Xavier Bellamy, a French centre-right MEP, continued to strike at the sore spot the second time around.
+And for his part, Francois-Xavier Bellamy, a French centre-right MEP, continued to strike at the sore spots the second time around.

-He alleged that "pressures have been put on many of my colleagues in this room from national heads of state and governments to dismiss" the tough questions.
+He also alleged that "pressures have been put on many of my colleagues in this room from national heads of state and governments to dismiss" the tough questions.

-Pernille Weiss, a Danish-centre right MEP, also accused Goulard of "double standards", echoing the group line.
+Pernille Weiss, a Danish-centre right MEP, accused Goulard of "double standards", echoing the group line.

-And questions on the sore subjects also flew in from green, far-right, and far-left MEPs.
+Hard questions also flew in from green, far-right, and far-left MEPs on Thursday.

-She was "blurry on integrity ... still very evasive and ambiguous", Valérie Joron, a French far-right MEP said.
+She [Goulard] was "blurry on integrity ... still very evasive and ambiguous", Valérie Joron, a French far-right MEP, said.

 Dramatic upset

-Goulard's fall marks the biggest upset so far to Ursula von der Leyen, the new European Commission president.
+Goulard's demise marks the biggest upset so far to Ursula von der Leyen, the new European Commission president.

-Goulard had insisted on Thursday that she had spoken with Von der Leyen on the issue of the EP funds probe and they both decided it was ok for her to apply for the EU post.
+Goulard had insisted on Thursday she had spoken with von der Leyen on the issue of the EU funds probe and they both decided it was OK for her to apply for the commission post.

 The commission's legal services had also cleared her application, Goulard added.